Protecting people’s privacy (Points 20 to 25)

 - if you can start and stop recording when you are flying

 22. Make sure you can be clearly seen when you’re out flying

 This means people will know who’s responsible for your drone or model aircraft.

-19. Let people know before you start recording
+23. Let people know before you start recording or taking pictures

 In some cases, this will be easy.
 For example, if you’re taking a photo of family and friends at a family barbeque.